-Cartagena de Indias, the Magic City, the Jewel of the Caribbean.
-There are many nicknames for it, and every traveler wants to visit it when traveling to Colombia.
+Cartagena de Indias, the magical city, the jewel of the Caribbean.
+It is given many nicknames and any traveler going to Colombia wants to visit it.

-While the old city center is undoubtedly a gorgeous colonial district to explore, visitors can be a bit disappointed during their stay in Cartagena.
+While the old city center is undoubtedly a beautiful colonial quarter to explore, visitors may be a little disappointed during their stay in Cartagena.

-Indeed, tourists and street sellers invade the city center every day, beaches aren’t pleasant, and there is not so much to do in the surroundings – except visiting the Rosario islands (which are also crowded).
+Indeed, every day, tourists and street vendors invade the city center, the beaches are not pleasant and there is not much to do in the surroundings – except visit the Rosario Islands (which are also very busy).

-That being said, there are some cool activities to do in the walled city.
-You just need to be smarter than ordinary tourists.
-It means don’t book a day trip to Isla Baru or Rosario islands, visit the old center at 7 am and avoid Cartagena during the high season (Mid-December to Mid-January) or a Colombian public holiday.
+That said, there are some nice things to do in the walled city.
+All you have to do is be smarter than ordinary tourists.
+This means not booking a day trip to Isla Baru or the Rosario Islands (stay overnight instead), go visiting the old center at 7 am and avoiding Cartagena during the high season (mid-December to mid-January) or a Colombian holiday.

-After Cartagena, you can take a boat to live a few days on the San Bernardo Islands or experience wonderful beach life in Rincon del Mar.
-Another option is to take a door to door shuttle to Santa Marta.
+After Cartagena, you can catch a boat to spend a few days on the San Bernardo Islands or experience wonderful beach life in Rincon del Mar.
+Another option is to take a door-to-door shuttle to Santa Marta.